arashnm80/arashnm80.github.io/handbook/victim.md

 ---

 > Whether I am a victim or not, I'm not gonna complain about it.
 I'm just gonna put my head down and soldier through it.

+100% freedom with no dopamine means 0 LF.